storj/storj/docs/blueprints/zombie-segments-cleaner.md

 ## Open issues (if applicable)

 * how detect segments deleted from storage nodes but existing on satellite?
-* what to do with segments lost because of bucket deletion?
 * should we try also to delete zombie segments from storage nodes or leave it for garbage collection?